fatchubbyman/iplauction2022simulator/README.md

-(this program is incomplete), i am still learning how to code and run this in a better way using random to use probability and the probability depends upon the teams interests regarding players in the auction that year
+(this program is incomplete), i am still learning how to code and run this in a shorter way, using objects and classes using random to use probability and the probability depends upon the teams interests regarding players in the auction that year
 # data from iplt20.com
 https://documents.iplt20.com/documents/IPL/document/2022/02/IPL2022PlayerAuction_List_Sets.pdf